All Episodes

 You know, Trump's talking about bringing jobs and bringing the wages back up by getting the illegals out of this country.

-They're the ones who are bringing the job, but all the establishment and Republicans, they live in their cushy little houses back in Washington, DC.
+They're the ones who are bringing the jobs, but all the establishment and Republicans, they live in their cushy little houses back in Washington, D.C.
+They don't have to worry about any of this.

 My gosh, they don't even work a 40-hour week.

-It it's just frustrating, and I'm just tired of it.
+It's just frustrating, and I'm just tired of it.

-You know, and they don't push to they say they're conservative.
+You know, and they don't push to, they say they're conservative.

-That's what's so frustrating too.
+That's what's so frustrating, too.

 They run and say they're conservatives, and they do absolutely nothing.

-Look at the Paul Ryan um budget.
+Look at the Paul Ryan budget.

-Oh my gosh, they just cramped they they don't care.
+Oh, my gosh, they just cramped.

 Period.